Kim HarrisonArt therapy psychotherapist

 WHAT IS NATURE-BASED ART THERAPY?

 Nature-based art therapy offers some unique additional elements.
 Inviting you to listen to your body and the rhythm of the natural cycles.
-Your creative participation will be invited using whatever you have to hand.
+Your creative participation is invited using whatever you have to hand.
 This may be pencil and paper, junk from your recycling, old magazines, or fallen leaves, sticks, feathers collected from your daily walks.
 Whatever you feel drawn to use.

 WHAT IS NATURE-BASED MINDFULNESS?

 Mindfulness involves optimising your awareness of yourself and your current surroundings, often using gentle breathwork, body scans, and tuning into our senses.
-This works really well outdoors with so much natural stimuni i.e. listening to birdsong, feeling the sun or wind on our skin, touching the bark of trees or softness of moss etc (safely and within Covid guidelines)
+This works well outdoors with so much natural stimuli i.e. listening to birdsong, feeling the sun or wind on our skin, touching the bark of trees or softness of moss etc (safely and within Covid guidelines)